One-Bit Phase Retrieval: Optimal Rates and Efficient Algorithms

 \long \symbolfootnote[#1]#2{\begingroup \thefootnote{\fnsymbol{footnote}}\footnote[#1]{#2}\endgroup}

-\symbolfootnote[0]{This research was supported in part by NSF Grants DMS-2015285 and DMS-2052955.
-The work was done when J.~Chen was a visiting Ph.D.
-Student at the Department of Statistics, Columbia University. (email: { \texttt{chenjr58@connect.hku.hk}; \texttt{ming.yuan@columbia.edu}}.)}
+\symbolfootnote[0]{This research was supported by NSF Grants DMS-2015285 and DMS-2052955.
+The work was carried out while J.C. was a graduate student at the Department of Mathematics, University of Hong Kong and a visiting student at the Department of Statistics, Columbia University. (email: {\href{mailto:jchen58@umd.edu}{\texttt{jchen58@umd.edu}}; \href{mailto:ming.yuan@columbia.edu}{\texttt{ming.yuan@columbia.edu}}}.)}